1992 Summer Olympics: Host city selection

-Barcelona is the second-largest city in Spain and the capital of the autonomous community of Catalonia; it is also the hometown of then-IOC president Juan Antonio Samaranch and the famous European club FC Barcelona.
+Barcelona was the second-largest city in Spain and the capital of the autonomous community of Catalonia; it is also the hometown of then-IOC president Juan Antonio Samaranch and the famous European club FC Barcelona.
 The city was also a host for the 1982 FIFA World Cup.
 On 17 October 1986, Barcelona was selected to host the 1992 Summer Olympics over Amsterdam, which hosted the 1928 games; Belgrade, Yugoslavia; Birmingham, United Kingdom; Brisbane, Australia; and Paris, France, during the 91st IOC Session in Lausanne, Switzerland.
 New Delhi, India, had announced a bid for the games, but withdrew in March 1986.
 With 85 out of 89 members of the IOC voting by secret ballot, Barcelona won a majority of 47 votes.
 Samaranch abstained from voting.
 In the same IOC meeting, Albertville, France, won the right to host the 1992 Winter Games.
 Paris and Brisbane would eventually be selected to host the 2024 and 2032 Summer Olympics respectively.

 Barcelona had previously bid for the 1936 Summer Olympics that were ultimately held in Berlin, Germany.
 As an anti-fascist response against the Games being organized by Nazi Germany, the Government of Catalonia and the newly elected Spanish Popular Front government advocated for the boycott of the Spanish Republic to the Berlin Games and the organization of an alternative games in Barcelona, known as the People's Olympiad.
 However, the same day of its planned inauguration (19 July), the Spanish Army carried out a coup d'état which led to the Spanish Civil War.